kling2024/Decision-Trees/README.md

     Information Gain from splitting the root on solitary:  0.2780719051126377 All tests passed.

-Here, the reuslt is All tests passed.
+Here, the result is All tests passed.
 Splitting on "Solitary" (feature = 2) at the root node gives the maximum information gain.
 Therefore, it's the best feature to split on at the root node.

 ### Get best split